Nursing

 Program Philosophy

-The Master of Science in Nursing (MSN) program assumes and undergraduate base in nursing, physiology, pharmacology, and health assessment.
+The Master of Science in Nursing (MSN) program assumes an undergraduate base in nursing, physiology, pharmacology, and health assessment.
 The curriculum is designed to prepare graduates at a high level of competency to function in leadership positions in diverse health care settings promoting, restoring, and maintaining health.
 The MSN philosophy builds on the BSN nursing program philosophy, advancing the concepts of critical thinking, life-long learning, and professionalism.

 MSN Student Learning Outcomes